-- 8.A.(a) Candidates receiving a decision, communicated by the President, to deny tenure and/or promotion may have the right to appeal the decision by making a written submission to the Tenure and Promotion Appeal Committee (TPAC) within fifteen-thirty (3015) working days after receipt of the letter from the President. - 8.B.(b) Appeals may be based upon any of the one or more of the following grounds, including but not limited to: - (a) Procedural irregularity; - (b) Discrimination; - (c) Duty to accommodate; - (d) Reasonable apprehension of bias; - (e) Violations of academic freedom; or, - (a)(f) Substantive grounds based on the application and/or interpretation of any of the criteria for teaching, research and service.
-Substantive grounds may include but are not limited to improper weighting or discounting of scholarly activity and/or teaching in critical, marginal and/or new areas of specialization and their methods and/or sites of dissemination. - 8.B.I.
-Procedural irregularity or failure to apply the tenure and promotion procedures; procedural grounds may include but are not limited to failure to ensure the integrity of appellant's dossier (for example, having anonymous material included in dossier), failure to provide the appellant with proper information regarding tenure or promotion criteria, failure to provide the appellant with regular annual reviews, and unduly large administrative service duties prior to tenure and promotion. - 8.B.II.
-Discrimination within the meaning of Article 5 (No Discrimination Article); - 8.B.III.
-A violation or violations of academic freedom within the meaning of Article 4 (Academic Freedom Article); - 8.B.IV.
-Substantive grounds based on the application and/or interpretation of any of the criteria for teaching, research, and service; substantive grounds may include but are not limited to improper weighting or discounting of scholarly activity and/or teaching in critical, marginal and/or new areas of specialization and their methods and/or sites of dissemination. - 8.C.(c) The TPAC is established by the employer and CUASA who shall jointly appoint six (6) faculty employees-Senate by December 1July 1 each year subject to the following: through existing procedures with the following amendments:
+- (a) Candidates receiving a decision, communicated by the President, to deny tenure and/or promotion have the right to appeal the decision by making a written submission to the Tenure and Promotion Appeal Committee (TPAC) within thirty (30) working days after receipt of the letter from the President. - (b) Appeals may be based upon any of the following grounds, including but not limited to: - (a) Procedural irregularity; - (b) Discrimination; - (c) Duty to accommodate; - (d) Reasonable apprehension of bias: - (e) Violations of academic freedom; or, - (f) Substantive grounds based on the application and/or interpretation of any of the criteria for teaching, research and service.
+Substantive grounds may include but are not limited to improper weighting or discounting of scholarly activity and/or teaching in critical, marginal and/or new areas of specialization and their methods and/or sites of dissemination. - (c) The TPAC is established by the employer and CUASA who shall jointly appoint six (6) faculty employees by July 1 each year subject to the following: - (i) It shall be representative of the different Faculties

-8.C.I. (i) It shall be representative of the different Faculties 8.C.II. (ii) It must have at least one male and one female member and reasonable effort shall be made to seek diversity on the committee.
-8.C.III. (iii) It shall be comprised of tenured Associate and Full Professors.
-8.D. (d) The appellant may request to shall have the right to make an oral and written presentation to the TPAC in addition to the written submission.
+- (ii) It must have at least one male and one female member and reasonable effort shall be made to seek diversity on the committee. - (iii) It shall be comprised of tenured Associate and Full Professors. - (d) The appellant shall have the right to make an oral and written presentation to the TPAC.
 The candidate has a right to representation and advocacy from CUASA.
 Both parties may call witnesses.
 Both parties to the appeal must be present throughout.
-The University employer will report on the process and considerations that resulted in the denial of tenure or promotion.
+The employer will report on the process and considerations that resulted in the denial of tenure or promotion.
 Then the appellant or representative will lay out the grounds for the appeal of this decision.
-The appellant or representative(s) and the representative(s) of the university employer shall have an opportunity to ask questions of the other and any witnesses called and members of the TPAC shall have the opportunity to put questions.
-Once the two sides have presented, the TPAC has the right to request further submissions, oral or written, as it sees fit.
-8.E.(e) Where the appeal is based upon substantive grounds, the TPAC will establish an external review committee comprised of at least two external experts who hold the rank of Full Professor.
-These external reviewers will be asked to review the file and make recommendations to the TPAC on the substantive merits of the appeal.
-8 .F.(f) The appellant shall have the right to enter new evidence that was not available at the time of the previous hearings (such as updates of the status of articles submitted for publication).
-The TPAC shall not accept any new evidence from the University employer unless it is in response to new information raised by the appellant in his/her appeal.
-New material will be made available to all those making presentations as far in advance as possible and in any case not less than two full days before the hearing begins.
-8.G.(g) Both parties have a right to have an observer present throughout.
-8.H.(h) The TPAC shall reach a decision by majority vote.
-8.l. (i) The TPAC will select one of the following determinations, which shall be binding upon the parties (except as provided in 10 below regarding grievance and arbitration):

-- 8.I.I.(i) Uphold the appeal on substantive grounds and determine that the President grant tenure and/or promotion; - 8.I.II.
-Uphold the appeal on procedural grounds and determine that the UTPC reconsider the case and address the procedural error or problem; - 8.I.III. (ii) Reject the appeal and uphold the decision communicated by the President; - 8.I.IV.(j) In the case of an appeal of denial of tenure, and as long as the appellant has not been granted a previous deferral of tenure, the TPAC may determine that a deferral of consideration of tenure for two years be granted. - 8.J.(k)
+The appellant or representative(s) and the representative(s) of the employer shall have an opportunity to ask questions of the other and any witnesses called and members of the TPAC shall have the opportunity to put questions.
+Once the two sides have presented, the TPAC has the right to request further submissions, oral or written, as it sees fit. - (e) The appellant shall have the right to enter new evidence that was not available at the time of the previous hearings (such as updates of the status of articles submitted for publication).
+The TPAC shall not accept any new evidence from the employer unless it is in response to new information raised by the appellant in his/her appeal.
+New material will be made available to all those making presentations as far in advance as possible and in any case not less than two full days before the hearing begins. - (f) Both parties have a right to have an observer present throughout. - (g) The TPAC shall reach a decision by majority vote. - (h) The TPAC will select one of the following determinations, which shall be binding upon the parties (except as provided in 10 below regarding grievance and arbitration): - (i) Uphold the appeal and determine that the President grant tenure and/or promotion; - (ii) Reject the appeal and uphold the decision communicated by the President; - (i) In the case of an appeal of denial of tenure, the TPAC may determine that a deferral of consideration of tenure for two years be granted.